szaumoor/ZS_ShadowdancerOverhaul/README.md

     - You can attack immediately (**speed factor 0**) and **without the possibility of critical misses**.
     - Although this ability uses the Time Stop opcode, it's not Time Stop, and therefore, creatures immune to Time Stop will not be allowed to take advantage of their immunity.
   - **Blink:** This version allows you to teleport instantly, without going through the ~7 seconds of Time Stop.
 The benefits that the Time Stop version grants are the same as the Planeshift version and last for 4 seconds.
 Refer to the description of the other version for more details.
 You can spam this as per your needs (for example, when hasted, to chain 2 backstabs to two enemies), but the benefits will not stack, only refreshed (don't try to backstab more than one enemy in one round if you're not hasted, and no more than 2 if you're hasted, the engine will kick you out of invisibility if you try).
+- **Shadow Leap**: This is a minor Shadowstep that grants no benefits other than a small teleport that does not interrupt invisibility and the shadowdancer can perform once per 3 rounds.
 - **Shadow Illusion**: You get one use of this at level 3.
 This was inspired by both Pathfinder and NWN2, but essentially the idea is that you're able to discombobulate enemies through illusions in various ways if they fail a Save vs. Spell (this save improves per level up to -4).
 This bypasses magic resistance and all protections.
   - In essence, casting this spell can cause one of these effects for 5 rounds in a single enemy: fear, berserk, confusion, blindness.
 They may resist it in the following rounds, but may fall prey to the same effect in the following rounds if they fail the save all the same.
   - Additionally, they get a 25% chance of spell disruption for the whole duration, and become able to be affected by backstabs and sneak attacks, if they had such immunity.